earino/hosting_a_panel/README.md

 it's their first time being asked to be on a panel.)
 Reassuring them that you are familiar with their work and referencing a specific thing they did can make them feel much more at ease.

-Email it, and wait.
+Email it, set "reached out" to YES and wait.
 You are asking someone to make and modify their plans at least a few months in advance.

+### Getting Confirmation from your panelists

-I would suggest waiting at least 7 days before sending a followup.
+I would suggest
+waiting at least 7 days before sending a followup.
 As a rule you will get a distribution of response times, some people will respond immediately, some will take a very long time.
 You really only need two more email templates from hereon out.
 You need the email you send out to nudge people who did not respond.
 Forward your original email to them and say: